raghavpatel2507/AgentSphere-AI/README.md

   1. **Planner**: Analyzes intent and routes to specific MCP servers.
   2. **Agent**: Proactively executes tools with self-healing and loop protection.
 - **Universal MCP Management**: Powered by `mcp-use`, supporting dynamic server connection, tool discovery, and high-level orchestration.
-- **PostgreSQL Persistence**: Full state management using LangGraph checkpointers with automatic signature filtering to save tokens and DB space.
+- **PostgreSQL Persistence**: Full conversation history management using normalized `conversations` and `messages` tables for efficient multi-tenant storage.
 - **Real-time Streaming**: Token-by-token streaming for all responses, including tool-heavy tasks.
 - **Instant Connection**: Only connects to the necessary MCP servers for the current task, ensuring rapid startup.